HL7/fhir-medication-rems-ig/input/pagecontent/technical-background.md

 ### FDA OpenAPI

 Information about medications and can be found within the [FDA OpenAPI](https://open.fda.gov/apis/).
 Much of this information including the NDC and Labelling information comes from the SPL resources submitted to the FDA.
 This information may include CDS Hooks and FHIR server information for REMS programs in the future.
 This Guide makes use of interfaces based upon these APIs (Application Programming Interface).

 <p></p>

+### NCPDP SCRIPT

+Prescription drug electroic prescribing and electronic prior authorization is completed using the NCPDP (National Council for Prescription Drug Programs) [SCRIPT standards](https://standards.ncpdp.org/Access-to-Standards.aspx).
+These standards are also used for completing the pharmacy workflow within the REMS programs.
+This guide describes sending NCPDP SCRIPT messages including NewRx for electronic prescribing.
+For more details please read through the NCPDP SCRIPT standards.

+<p></p>